parclick/api-doc/README.md

 This tutorial help to unsderstand the available endpoints and the flow to create, delete and list bookings.

 #### Internationalization, limit and group
 As a general rule, the application manage the **locale** parameter to return the response in the selected language.
-The available languages are: Spanish, English, French, Italian, Portuguese, German, Dutch, Russian and Catalan.
+The available languages are: spanish, english, french, italian, portuguese, german, dutch, russian and catalan.

 | Language | Locale |
 | ------------- | ------ |